Lower Macungie Township Historical Society

 The log house is open to the public during Society events, which are announced in our calendar and newsletter.

-Wescosville Log House
+The Log House Garden

-Lower Macungie Township Wescosville Recreation Area (at Memorial Park)
+Lower Macungie Township Wescosville Recreation Area

 5047 Hamilton Boulevard (Route 222)